ariesdav333/StarWarsApp/README.md

 # StarWarsAPI
-A stars Wars app using the Vue.js Framework
+A Stars Wars app using the Vue.js Framework.
+This will list the Films, People, Planets, Species, StarShips, Vehicles information that will be taken from the StarWars API.
+The information will be styled as and when needed to display the data in a nice clean and fun way.

 ## Project setup
 ```